FKammerer45/botnet_detection/README.md

 For detailed instructions on how to use the tool, please refer to the in-app documentation by clicking the "Help" button on the main window.

 ---
-*The following sections relate to the ESP32 part of the project, if applicable.*
+*The following section relates to the optional ESP32 component of the project.*

+## ESP32 Test Script (Optional)

+This project includes an optional ESP32 script located in the `src/` directory.
+This script is intended for testing purposes only and is not required to run the main detection tool.
+It can be used to generate various types of network traffic to test the detection capabilities of the Python application.

-## ESP32 Script Credentials
+### ESP32 Script Credentials

 For the ESP32 script to work, you need to create a `credentials.h` file to store your Wi-Fi credentials.
 This ensures that sensitive information like your SSID and password is not exposed in the repository.